 Horses and mules

 Probably the most common animals associated with WWI, as most sketches and photographs depict.
 Horses and mules were used as beasts of burden to pull heavy artillery or other materials and also used as transportation and in cavalry units.
 They were often seen as the key to a soldier's survival and hundreds of thousands of horses were imported from allies around the world in a constant flow.
-An estimate of 8 million horses were killed during the four years of warfare.
+An estimated 8 million horses were killed during the four years of warfare.

-Cats and other animals were often used as mascots to provide companionship and raise moral.
+Cats and other animals were often used as mascots to provide companionship and raise morale.
 Below is a mascot cat peering out from the muzzle of a cannon aboard the Australian HMAS Encounter.
 Cats were often used as mascots on warships as they did not mind confined spaces and helped rid the ship of rodents.

 Mad Paws Pty Ltd